Scurvide/twinbase-dlt/README.md

 You can browse the web interface of this Twinbase from the URL shown on the `baseurl` field in the [/docs/index.yaml](/docs/index.yaml) file if this Twinbase is properly configured.

 You can fetch twin documents in Python with the [dtweb-python](https://github.com/juusoautiosalo/dtweb-python) library.
 Available as `dtweb` from pip.

+## To create your own Twinbase

+1. Create a new repository with the "Use this template" button on the [twinbase/twinbase](https://github.com/twinbase/twinbase) page.
+(Sign in to GitHub if you can't see the button.)
+2. In the newly created repository, activate GitHub Actions from the Actions tab if necessary, and manually run the "File modifier" workflow.
+(This will modify the files to match your GitHub account.
+Running the workflow several times will not cause any harm.)
+3. Activate GitHub Pages from Settings > Pages > Source to `main` branch and `/docs` folder.
+4. A link to the web interface of Twinbase will be shown at the Pages page.
+If you have not made any domain name customizations, it is in the form *\<username\>.github.io/\<repository name\>*.
+5. Updates: Unfortunately any updates from the template repository must currently be made manually.
+But you can also just make another Twinbase and copy your twin folders and files there.

+Forks can be used as well and might make updating easier, but their use has not been properly tested.

 ### Creating new twins to your Twinbase